mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 This is a hallucination because the Mona Lisa was actually painted in 1503-1506.
 The AI model has made a mistake because it is not trained on enough data about the Mona Lisa

 * When filing a response, lawyers for the plaintiff (demandeur) cited at least six other cases to show precedent, but the court found that the cases didn’t exist and had “bogus judicial decisions with bogus quotes and bogus internal citations,” leading a federal judge to consider sanctions.
 A member of the law team then revealed he had used a generative AI model to conduct legal research for the court filing that referenced the cases and that the artificial intelligence tool assured him the cases were real.

+## Intellectual property

+* Legal ambiguities on copyrights :
+  * Generate paintings in the style of someone
+  * Get the voice of some singer and use it in some song.

 ## Plagiarism and cheating